My wife is pregnant. With twins!

 - Magnesium.
 Most Americans are deficient in this mineral.
 Even if you eat a very good diet, you are going to be low in this nutrient.
 Eat more veggies, nuts and seeds.

 - Vitamin K2.
 Eat more European style hard cheeses like Jarlsberg, Gouda and Emmental.
-K2 is important for your baby’s facial and teeth development.
-Your baby’s teeth, even their adult teeth are developed by week 20 of pregnancy.
+If you can’t find these cheeses, eat any real cheese.
+K2 is important for your baby’s facial, jaw, head and teeth development.
+Your baby’s teeth, even their adult teeth are developed by week 11 of pregnancy.
+In other words, it is very hard to make good looking children without enough K2.
+I’d rather you get your K2 from cheese.

 Are you taking a prenatal DHA?
 Has you OB tested you for Vitamin D levels?

-About the Author: Vin Kutty is OmegaVia’s Scientific Advisor and Chief Blogger.
+About the Author: Vin Kutty is cofounder of Innovix Pharma.
 He is a nutritionist, author, and Omega-3 expert with over 20 years of experience.
 When coffee’d up and fully inspired, he shares Omega-3 info-nuggets on Facebook and Twitter.
-Email him.